-Important factors when selecting Architectural Glass
+Important factors when selecting Architectural Glass in 2023

 As an architect, one of the key decisions when planning for a project is determining which types of glass are the right fit for your job.
 The combination of the right glass and having the right supplier is the formula for a successful job.
 With over 20 years experience, we'll look at some of the most important factors to consider while specifying glass in this blog.